 4. Remove the 2 wrapped pie crust rolls from the box.
 Let the wrapped crust rolls sit out on the counter for 15 minutes or so.
 Unwrap one pie crust, unroll it on a flour dusted counter.
 Turn an empty mini loaf pan over on the pie dough and cut around it 3 times to get 3 pie crusts.
 Repeat with the 2nd pie dough.
 Cut 3 steam vents in each crust.

 8. Wrap well in plastic wrap and aluminum foil.
 Label each chicken pot pie.
 Freeze up to 2 months.
 I made these little Heating Direction cards on the computer.
+Click on the picture to enlarge it.
 All you have to do is tape them on with a little packaging tape.